We are currently revising our content. Check back in with us around June 29th for our latest updates.

-Note that the Broader Impacts sections can be woven through the rest of the experiences rather than placed in a separate section.
+Note that the Broader Impacts sections can be woven through the rest of the experiences as well as highlighted in separate sections.
 Sizes of sections are approximate.

 Your “Personal, Relevant Background and Future Goals Statement” (personal statement) should convince the selection committee to award you a fellowship.
 The GRFP website states that:

 “NSF Fellows are expected to become globally engaged knowledge experts and leaders who can contribute significantly to research, education, and innovations in science and engineering.
 The purpose of this statement is to demonstrate your potential to satisfy this requirement.”

 Analyze Your Audience

 Your application will be “reviewed online by virtual panels of disciplinary and interdisciplinary scientists and engineers and other professional graduate education experts.”
 These experts are academics, usually from your broad area of science (e.g., nuclear engineering) but not from your specific area (e.g., thermal hydraulics).
 They judge your application using a combination of:

 The experts on the committee read many, many applications, so make your personal statement easy to read.
 Explicitly address the Intellectual Merit and Broader Impact criteria that they use to judge your application.
 Help them remember your application by creating a cohesive narrative that is enjoyable to read and unique to you.
 Target your writing to a sufficiently general technical audience to ensure that the experts outside of your field can understand your story.
 Avoid using jargon!

 NSF provides explicit criteria to select Fellowship recipients.
 Review the program solicitation to learn the criteria (especially intellectual merit and broader impact) that the selection committee will use.
 Make it as clear that you meet these criteria by directly addressing them in your statement.